 Turning a jury verdict into a judgment is both art and science.
 The issues are many, including everything from election of remedies to calculating interest and apportionment and damage caps.

-In the 2024 Fall Edition of The Advocate, Haynes and Boone, LLP Appellate Partner Mark Trachtenberg and Associate Chris Knight have put together a “check-list” article on forming judgments in Texas civil cases.
+In the 2024 Fall Edition of The Advocate, Haynes Boone Appellate Partner Mark Trachtenberg and Associate Chris Knight have put together a “check-list” article on forming judgments in Texas civil cases.
 In it, they cover a range of judgment formation topics, including how to determine proper damage amounts, apportionment of damages among defendants, settlement credits and offsets, and calculation of pre- and post-judgment interest.

 Their article is a resource for trial and appellate lawyers in crafting legally correct judgments that will stand up on appeal.